docker/docs/docker-cloud/migration/cloud-to-swarm.md

 - `replicas` here are attached to two networks (frontend and backend) allowing them to communicate with services on either network.
 - `placement.constraints` ensure that replicas for this service always start on a manager node.
-- `restart_policy` attempts to restart any service replica that exits with a non-zero return code (any).
+- `restart_policy` attempts to restart any service replica that fails.
 It makes 3 attempts to restart, gives each restart attempt 120 seconds to complete, and waits 10 seconds before trying again.

 ## Test converted stackfile

-> Remember to update your DNS for service endpoints.

-Before migrating, you should thoroughly test each new _service stack_ stackfile in a Docker CE cluster in swarm mode.
+Before migrating, you should thoroughly test each new stackfile in a Docker CE cluster in swarm mode.
 Test the simple stackfile first -- that is, the stackfile that most literally mimics what you have in Docker Cloud.
 Once that works, start testing some of the more robust features in the extended examples.

-Healthy testing includes _deploying_ the application with the new _service stack_ stackfile, performing _scaling_ operations, increasing _load_, running _failure_ scenarios, and doing _updates_ and _rollbacks_.
+Healthy testing includes _deploying_ the application with the new stackfile, performing _scaling_ operations, increasing _load_, running _failure_ scenarios, and doing _updates_ and _rollbacks_.
 These tests are specific to each of your applications.
 You should also manage your manifest files in a version control system.

 The following steps explain how to deploy your app from the **target** Docker Swarm stackfile and verify that it is running.
 Perform the following from a manager node in your swarm cluster.